By: Scott Orsey

 Connecticut Children’s Office for Community Child Health (the Office) is excited to be an early adopter of the Social Needs Roadmap, which is a health sector driven campaign to address the non-medical essential needs of patients, including children and families.

 The roadmap joins healthcare organizations and community groups around the country to build a healthcare sector that connects people to essential resources they need to thrive, such as food, housing, electricity, transportation, and all of the other sectors represented in our “Flower Diagram” for system building.
-Healthcare sector leaders have convened for the past two and a half years to build the framework for this roadmap which is now circulating amongst industry participants for ratification.
+Healthcare sector leaders have convened for the past two and a half years to build the framework for this roadmap which is now circulating among industry participants for ratification.

 Since we know that non-healthcare factors, including social needs, comprise 90 percent of a child’s healthy development, the campaign is a natural fit for us to endorse and embrace.